jacksingleton/dast-pipeline/README.md

 The downside of Burps rigorous checks is that the scanning took significantly longer (> twice the time) than ZAP, even on the fastest scan setting.
 If we want immediate feedback and/or a gate in the build pipeline this could be a problem, but for nightly scans it's probably acceptable.

 ## Addressing False Positives

+ZAP makes it possible to flag alerts as false positives through the api, although it's not completely straight forward.
+The api method (`UI/alertFilter/action/addAlertFilter/`) essentially needs a combination of `ruleId` and `url` (possibly as a regex).
+Unfortunately the only way I could find the ruleId for an alert was to export the XML report and use the `pluginId` value.
+It was not included in the HTML report (I couldn't even find it in the GUI!).

+If I was setting this up for a delivery team, I would probably have to look through the ZAP source and put together a mapping from alert name (included in the html report) to pluginId in order for developers to easly add false positives to a configuration file.

+I didn't find any way to flag false positives through burp-rest-api.

+## Conclusion / TLDR

+Running ZAP or Burp in delivery pipelines is a promising idea, but the tooling isn't ready to recommend directly to delivery teams just yet.
+My next steps towards this would be to create realistic example projects and pipelines with different tech stacks in order to drive out the non-trivial amount of glue code that will need to be developed.